ianderrick/arch_vfio_guide/README.md

 4. Click on `Add hardware` and add your GPU and GPU audio.
 5. Start the VM and install Windows.
 Setup as needed with your usual programs and GPU drivers.
 6. Once finished. shutdown the VM.
-7. In your VM's config, Remove the following:
+7. In your VM's config, remove the following:
 ```
 Display Vice
 USB Redirectors